charlyshaka/CIENCIA-DE-DATOS-TIJUANA/3-Ciencias de Datos Especializacion COURSERA/4. Analisis de Exploracion de Datos/Week 1/Quiz_1.md

 What is the role of exploratory graphs in data analysis?

 ### Answer
-They are typically made very quickly.
+>They are typically made very quickly.
+>The goal is for personal understanding.

 Question 3